Harry and Jo Leggett Chancellor's Fellowship

 - Leggett fellows will receive the fellowship each year for no more than 2 years for master’s students, or no more than 4 years, for doctoral students.
 Fellows must maintain good academic standing throughout the graduate degree program and make satisfactory progress towards graduate degree completion.

-- Leggett fellows must notify the Director of Graduate Fellowships, Enrollment, and Graduation Services at the beginning of the semester once enrollment is complete so the tuition charges can be paid.
+- Leggett fellows must notify the Office of Graduate Fellowships and Program Support at the beginning of the semester once enrollment is complete so the tuition charges can be paid.

 - Should a Leggett fellow graduate, change degree programs, or leave the university, the fellowship will terminate.